Learning and Type Compatibility in Signaling Games: Steady State Implications for Aggregate Play

 where $P_{\theta^{'}\triangleright\theta^{''}}$ is defined in Equation (\ref{eq:odds_ratio_P}).
-Otherwise, define $\tilde{P}(s^{'},\pi^{*}):=\Delta(\Theta)$. \end{defn} Here, $\widetilde{J}(s,\pi^{*})$ is the set of types for which \emph{some} response to signal $s$ is at least as good as their payoff under $\pi^{*}.$ Note that $\widetilde{P},$ unlike $P,$ assigns probability 0 to equilibrium dominated types, which is the belief restriction of the Intuitive Criterion. \begin{defn} A Nash equilibrium $\pi^{*}$ is \emph{on-path strict for the receiver} if for every on-path signal $s^{*},$ $\pi_{2}(a^{*}|s^{*})=1$ for some $a^{*}\in A$ and $u_{2}(s^{*},a^{*},\pi_{1})>\max_{a\ne a^{*}}u_{2}(s^{*},a,\pi_{1})$. \end{defn} Of course, the receiver cannot have strict ex-ante preferences over play at unreached information sets; this condition is called ``on-path strict'' because we do not place restrictions on the receiver's incentives after off-path signals.
-In generic signalling games, all pure-strategy equilibria are on-path strict for the receiver, but the same is not true for mixed-strategy equilibria. \begin{defn} A strategy profile $\pi^{*}$ satisfies the \emph{strong compatibility criterion} if at every signal $s^{'}$ we have
+Otherwise, define $\tilde{P}(s^{'},\pi^{*}):=\Delta(\Theta)$. \end{defn} Here, $\widetilde{J}(s,\pi^{*})$ is the set of types for which \emph{some} response to signal $s$ is at least as good as their equilibrium payoff under $\pi^{*}$ \textemdash{} that is, the set of types for whom $s$ is not equilibrium dominated in the sense of \citet{cho_signaling_1987}.
+Note that $\widetilde{P},$ unlike $P,$ assigns probability 0 to equilibrium-dominated types, which is the belief restriction of the Intuitive Criterion. \begin{defn} A Nash equilibrium $\pi^{*}$ is \emph{on-path strict for the receiver} if for every on-path signal $s^{*},$ $\pi_{2}(a^{*}|s^{*})=1$ for some $a^{*}\in A$ and $u_{2}(s^{*},a^{*},\pi_{1})>\max_{a\ne a^{*}}u_{2}(s^{*},a,\pi_{1})$. \end{defn} Of course, the receiver cannot have strict ex ante preferences over play at unreached information sets; this condition is called ``on-path strict'' because it places no restrictions on the receiver's incentives after off-path signals.
+In generic signaling games, all pure-strategy equilibria are on-path strict for the receiver, but the same is not true for mixed-strategy equilibria. \begin{defn} A strategy profile $\pi^{*}$ satisfies the \emph{strong compatibility criterion} if at every signal $s^{'}$ we have

-\end{defn} It is immediate that the strong compatibility criterion implies the compatibility criterion, since it places more stringent restrictions on the receiver's behavior.
-It is also immediate that the strong compatibility criterion implies the Intuitive Criterion. \begin{thm} Suppose $\pi^{*}$ is on-path strict for the receiver and patiently stable.
-Then it satisfies the strong compatibility criterion. \end{thm} The proof of this theorem appears in Appendix \ref{subsec:eqm_dominated}.
-Here we provide an outline of the arguments.